Lynda Morales

 Lynda Morales (born May 20, 1988) is a Puerto Rican former indoor volleyball player.
 She was a member of the Puerto Rican national team from 2011 to 2016.
 She participated in the 2016 Summer Olympics and the 2014 FIVB World Championship.

 Morales twice won the bronze medal in the NORCECA Championship, in 2013 and 2015 when she was awarded Best Middle Blocker.
 She won the Pan-American Cup silver medal in 2016 after the bronze taken in 2014.
-She also won the silver medal from the 2014 Central American and Caribbean Games.
+She also won the silver medal at the 2014 Central American and Caribbean Games.

 Personal life

 Morales was born on May 20, 1988, in Glendale, California.
 She is 1.88 m tall and 74 kg.
 She went to Fallbrook High School in Fallbrook, California, but finished at Centennial High School in Bakersfield, California, and later enrolled in the California State University, Northridge majoring in Family and Consumer Sciences - Consumer Affairs.
-Even when she was born in the United States, she has double citizenship having opted for Puerto Rican sports citizenship.
+Even though she was born in the United States and has double citizenship, she opted for Puerto Rican sports citizenship.